Hrabal/TemPy/make_an_app/base_files.md

 app.run(debug=True)
 ```

-Now we are ready to test if everything is working, go to the shell and run our last created file:
+Now we are ready to test if everything is working.
+Go to the shell and run our last created file:

 ```shell
 (venv)$ python run.py
 WARNING:werkzeug: * Debugger is active!
 ```

-Now our app is up and running, and we should be able to get the Hello World message in the browser hitting the [`http://127.0.0.1:5000/`](http://127.0.0.1:5000/){:target="_blank"} address.
+Now our app is up and running, and we should be able to get the Hello World message in the browser by hitting the [`http://127.0.0.1:5000/`](http://127.0.0.1:5000/){:target="_blank"} address.

 get back to the terminal and hit `control + c` to stop the wesberver.